GuanceCloud/guance-docs/docs/en/integrations/aliyun_polardb_2.0.md

 > Tip: Please prepare AWS AK that meets the requirements in advance (For simplicity's sake, you can directly grant the global read-only permission for CloudWatch `CloudWatchReadOnlyAccess`)

-To synchronize the monitoring data of PolarDB distributed 2.0 cloud resources, we install the corresponding collection [ 观测云集成（Alibaba Cloud-PolarDB-X 1.0采集）] (ID: `guance_aliyun_polardbx_2`)
+To synchronize the monitoring data of PolarDB distributed 2.0 cloud resources, we install the corresponding collection [ Guance Integration（Aliyun-PolarDB-X 1.0Collect）] (ID: `guance_aliyun_polardbx_2`)

-Click [Install] and enter the corresponding parameters: Alibaba Cloud AK ID, Alibaba Cloud AK SECRET and Account Name.
+Click [Install] and enter the corresponding parameters: Aliyun AK ID, Aliyun AK SECRET and Account Name.

 Tap [Deploy startup Script],The system automatically creates `Startup` script sets,And automatically configure the corresponding startup script.

-Then, in the collection script, add the collector_ Configs and cloudwatch_ Change the regions in configs to the actual regions
+Then, in the collection script, add the collector_Configs and cloudwatch_Change the regions in configs to the actual regions

 After this function is enabled, you can view the automatic triggering configuration in [Management / Crontab Config].
 Click[Run],you can immediately execute once, without waiting for a regular time.
 After a while, you can view task execution records and corresponding logs.